hashkat/hashkat/docs/output.md

 month in the simulation, as well as its normalized probability, logarithm, and normalized probability logarithm in columns in that order.

+`region_connection_matrix.dat`

+Displays the connections between the agents in regions

 `retweets_distro.dat`